angband/angband/lib/readme.txt

 The "lib/user" directory is used to put various game-written configuration files (such as the monster memory file, lore.txt, and a .prf file with the subwindow configuration for the current character).
-It also contains the directories for scores and savefiles (unless these are held systemwide, as in some Linux/Unix installations), and for user created help files.
+It is the destination for character dumps, output from the death screen spoilers, and results from the statistics front end or statistics debugging commands.
+It also contains the directories for scores, savefiles, and randart sets (all of those may be held systemwide, as in some Linux/Unix installations), and for user-created help files.

 === Directory "lib/user/save" ===